11 Facts About 7-Eleven on 7/11

 7. Almost all Slurpee flavors are considered kosher pareve (food that is neither meat nor dairy).

 There are a few, such as Diet Pepsi and the Jolly Rancher mixes, that are considered kosher dairy (due to the chemical tagatose in the artificial sweetener), while others, like the popular Piña Colada drink, are not certified at all.
 Some 7-Eleven stores get the machines themselves certified kosher as a selling point for their Jewish customers.

 8. For 14 years running, the ruling Slurpee Capital of the World has been Manitoba, Canada.

 The province has an average of over 188,000 Slurpees sold in five regional stores every month.
 According to 7-Eleven, Calgary—and America’s #1 Slurpee market, Detroit—are closing in on the champs, though.
 Maybe next year, guys.

-As for the biggest-selling single Slurpee location in the world, that title goes to the 7-11 in Kennewick, Washington, which locals have dubbed “The Slurpee Factory.”
+As for the biggest-selling single Slurpee location in the world, that title goes to the 7-Eleven in Kennewick, Washington, which locals have dubbed “The Slurpee Factory.”
 But 7-Eleven crowns more than just a Slurpee king.
-According to 7-Eleven, Washington D.C. is the leader in hot dog sales, Long Islanders drink the most coffee, Colorado folks love their nachos, and Southern Californians can’t go anywhere without a Big Gulp in their cupholders.
+According to 7-Eleven, Maryland is the leader in hot dog sales, Long Islanders drink the most coffee, and Utah residents can’t go anywhere without a Big Gulp in their cupholders.

 9. Since the 2000 Presidential election, 7-Eleven has run a promotion called "7-Election."